Seoul mayor reported missing as police launch search

 Seoul (CNN)The mayor of the South Korean capital Seoul has been reported missing and police have launched a search for him, an official told CNN on Thursday.

-Park Won-soon was reported missing by his daughter on Thursday, at around 5 p.m.
+Park Won-soon was reported missing by his daughter, at around 5 p.m.
 Thursday (4 a.m.
 ET), according to a police official familiar with the case.

-Park was elected mayor of Seoul in 2011 after his predecessor stepped down following a failed referendum bid on free school meals.
+The 64-year-old longtime civic activist, who has been Seoul's mayor since 2011, is seen as a likely hopeful for the liberals in the 2022 presidential elections.

+When Park was elected in a landslide victory against the ruling party nearly a decade ago -- with no political ties or experience -- it sparked a public frenzy.
+His unexpected rise to the second most powerful position in the country was seen as a sign that South Koreans were tired of traditional politics.

 This is a developing story, more to come ...